Lixalidy/Lixalidy/README.md

-# I like do make stuff yea..
+# I like to make stuff yea..